-A diverse Americana artist with jazz influences, Lisa Bell shifts gears with her fifth release, Back Seat.
-It’s the most potent album of the singer/songwriter’s career, nodding to the influences that have helped sharpen her own sound — including laidback R&B, melodic soul, and American roots music — while also pushing into contemporary, Triple A-friendly territory.
+A diverse singer-songwriter with jazz influences, Lisa Bell shifts gears with her fifth release, Back Seat.
+It’s the most potent album of Bell’s career, nodding to the influences that have helped sharpen her own sound — including laidback R&B, melodic soul, and American roots music — while also pushing into contemporary, Triple A-friendly territory.

 A graduate of the University of Missouri’s Conservatory of Music, Bell sings with a powerful, natural voice.
 Gluing the mix together in her newest album are Bell’s expressive voice and ever-evolving writing chops, which combine to tell the story of an empty nester who, having spent years raising her children, is ready to climb back into the driver’s seat and chase down new dreams.

 Lisa launched her music career nearly 20 years ago, steadily transforming from a jazz standards singer into an eclectic, seasoned musician who co-wrote her own songs and shared shows with headliners like Stanley Jordan, Christopher Cross, and Oleta Adams.
 It had been a creative career, but she was ready for a change.
 Writing without collaborators for the first time, she began piecing together a new batch of songs that modernized her sound while still honoring her bluesy, jazzy bedrock.
 Bell wasn’t just chasing the muse this time; she was proving to the world — and, perhaps, to herself, as well — that she wasn’t finished with her musical journey.
 After four albums and countless performances, she still had something compelling to say.